What are the five most asked features of Enterprise Asset Management Software?

 - Decommissioning and monetizing end-of-life assets

-Of course, Telecom Asset Management software has a role to play in terms of handling network assets in the right way, to ensure Capex and Opex are kept in check.
+Of course, Enterprise Asset Management software has a role to play in terms of handling network assets in the right way, to ensure Capex and Opex are kept in check.
 At the same time, regulatory and audit compliance is adhered to.
-However, operators have several telecom asset management solutions to choose from, making it difficult to choose the right solution within the plethora of offerings.
+However, operators have several asset management solutions to choose from, making it difficult to choose the right solution within the plethora of offerings.

 In such a scenario, it would be easier for CSPs to understand what features are key to their operations as a guide for choosing the right telecom asset management solution.
-Below is an indicative list of the top 5 features every CSP must look for within their Telecom Asset Management software.
+Below is an indicative list of the top 5 features every CSP must look for within their Enterprise Asset Management software.

 1. Centralized Asset View